Francophone Film Series: La pirogue

 This screening is part of the Francophone Film Series, which brings a rich diversity of cinematic work featuring the Francophone world, a linguistic bloc that covers twenty-nine countries and encompasses countless cultural identities.
 In its second season, all films explore ideas of leaving and migration.
 The Museum is proud to highlight acclaimed films co-presented with Alliance Française d'Austin and Alliance Française d'Austin Ciné-Club.
 Films in the Francophone Film Series are presented in French with English subtitles.
-This evening's program is shown in conjunction with the exhibition, Becoming Texas, which explores French influences on early Texas history, and includes a film screening and Q&A with guest moderator, Julia Podgorsek,Alliance Française d'Austin Ciné-Club Director, and Dr. Olivier J. Tchouaffe, film and media scholar.
+This evening's program is shown in conjunction with the exhibition, Becoming Texas, which explores French influences on early Texas history, and includes a film screening and Q&A with guest moderator, Julia Podgorsek,Alliance Française d'Austin Ciné-Club Director, and Dr. Olivier J. Tchouaffe, film and media scholar and Jeanette Scott, set decorator.
 Come early and explore the 1st floor exhibit, and enjoy complimentary hors d'oeuvres provided by Le Politque from 6:00 p.m. until 7:00 p.m.
 Quantities are limited.
 Seating for film begins at 6:30 p.m.

 Please note: Initial entrance for this screening will be at the IMAX lobby doors.The Spirit Theater is located on the second floor of the Museum.